 Actual Discipline Action Length indicates the actual length in school days of a student's disciplinary assignment

-Behavior for which the offender is deemed the perpetrator of an incident.
+The Behavior data element provides a list of behaviors.
+One of these must be selected to describe the action done by the student who caused the school discipline incident.
 Behaviors are ranked in order of severity with handgun being the most severe.

 For firearm-related incidents which have one or more associated disciplines, but no disciplinary action is an expulsion, this description must provide the reason why the student did not receive the mandatory expulsion.